Majiir/Kethane/README.md

 There's currently no one-step build option.
 The process is as follows:

-1. Build the plugin DLL.
+1. Build the plugin DLL with as target "Release" in Visual Studio.
 Make sure to reference the Assembly-CSharp and UnityEngine assemblies from the version of KSP you wish to target.
 (A plugin build targeted to one version may not work on another, even if no code changes are necessary for compatibility.)
 2. Download the latest public Kethane release, copy the "Kethane" folder into the folder containing this readme and rename it to KethaneReleaseFolder.
 3. Run create_mod_folder.bat